 Not all the women I interviewed had been raped or assaulted, but around 95% of them had been.
 Not all the women had rape fantasies, but most of them expressed some version of dominance fantasies (i.e. a wish to be sexually submissive).
 Not all the women I spoke to had difficulty with, or had shame surrounding their sexuality, but those who didn’t were in the minority.
 Not all the women I had spoken to had come to terms with their assault, or negative experiences, and many continue to struggle today.
 Every single person I spoke to wanted to share their story, because they believed that doing so was extremely important, and most said they felt empowered in that act.

-At the beginning of this process I decided I wanted to interview women who had had similar experiences to me.
+At the beginning of this process I decided I wanted to interview those who identified as female who had had similar experiences to me.
 I put a call out through Women’s Aid and Rape Crisis, and began interviewing rape survivors about their experience of sexuality.
 Interviews usually lasted 1-2hrs, and covered topics such as their experiences of assault/rape, their experience and understanding of their own desire and sexuality, and discussion around recovery and reclaiming desire.
-Around these interviews, I was also running sex-themed workshops for female-identifying participants, which provided safe spaces and exercises on which to reflect about sexuality and desire, to ask questions, to hear each other.
-Towards the end of my research, I decided that I wanted to interview a broader range of women, and thus posted call-outs for interview to women who simply wanted to speak about their sexuality (i.e. not specifically rape survivors).
-I was shocked to that around 90% of these women had also been raped or assaulted.
+Around these interviews, I was also running sex-themed workshops for femme-identifying participants, which provided safe spaces and exercises on which to reflect about sexuality and desire, to ask questions, to hear each other.
+Towards the end of my research, I decided that I wanted to interview a broader range of participants, and thus posted call-outs to interview those who simply wanted to speak about their sexuality (i.e. not specifically rape survivors).
+I was shocked that around 90% of these interviewees had also been raped or assaulted.